 A personal budget is a notional amount identified to deliver a service or provision for a particular child or young person with SEND.
 It is not an actual amount of cash but can be used for the purposes of calculating direct payments which may be received and used to pay for a particular provision.
 It can include funds from the local authority for education and social care and from the Clinical Commissioning Group (CCG) for health.

-There is a duty on LA’s to identify a personal budget for the provision specified within an EHCP if they are requested to do so by a young person or parent of a child with SEND.
+There is a duty on Local Authority’s (LA’s) to identify a personal budget for the provision specified within an EHCP if they are requested to do so by a young person or parent of a child with SEND.
 (See the bottom of this sheet for the piece of Law – Children and Families Act, section 49).

 There are four ways you can use a personal budget:

 - Sometimes the local authority, school or college will look after the Personal Budget for you.
 This is called an Arrangement or a Notional Budget.

 - Sometimes you can receive money directly to manage all or part of the Personal Budget yourself.
 This is called a Direct Payment.

 - Sometimes you can opt to have someone else to manage the Personal Budget for you.
 This is called a Third Party Arrangement.